kazuho/i-d-trone/draft-thoji-scone-trone-protocol.md

 opportunistic signal that is not guaranteed to be processed by the receiver, as the receiver has not yet confirmed its willingness to send TRONE packets.

-In the case of QUIC v1, endpoints can simply append the TRONE Indication Pattern to the last QUIC long header packet of a UDP datagram.
+In the case of QUIC v1, endpoints can simply append the TRONE Indication Pattern (TIP) after the last QUIC long header packet of a UDP datagram.
 When such a UDP datagram is received by an endpoint that does not understand TRONE, the TRONE Indication Pattern would be ignored while the long header packets will be processed ({{Section 12.2 of QUIC}}).